eddiesarevalo/JavaScriptES5-6-7-8Examples/README.md

 ##Instructions:

- 1)Clone or download the repository.
+ 1) Clone or download the repository.

- 2)Open the javascript.html file in a web browser.
+ 2) Open the javascript.html file in a web browser.

  ## License
 [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html)